Richmond AID is a charity run by and for disabled people in the London Borough of Richmond upon Thames and surrounding areas.

-We are a friendly team that will do our best to help you with any query you may have.
-As well as the paid employees Richmond AID has around 40 active volunteers that enable us to achieve great results.
+We are a friendly, experienced and skilled team that will do our best to help you with any query you may have.
+As well as the paid employees Richmond AID has around 60 active volunteers that enable us to achieve great results.

 The Board of Trustees is responsible for all strategic decision making, including business planning.
 The Board are all volunteers who are elected annually.
 As an organisation Richmond AID recognises the significance of ensuring that anyone joining the committee understands their duties and their responsibilities; financial responsibilities, accountability to beneficiaries, charities commission and funders and adherence to policies and procedures.